Scholé Means WHAT?

 What a second?
 Leisure and school?
 I don’t know about you, but leisure and school don’t equate in my mind.
 School is hard work.
 School means studying and diligence.
-School requires discipline!
+And school requires discipline!

 But the ability to engage in education, in school, requires a certain amount of leisure.